LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/CustomBots.md

     * **Name**: Enter a name that’s concise and clear.
 Make sure abbreviations can be understood, and consider adding a prefix or suffix to indicate the environment (Dev, Prod, etc.) or language (En, Sp, Fr, etc.) if applicable.
     * **Description**: Enter a description that’s meaningful to you and others.
 Consider including language that identifies the bot's goal and key behaviors
-    * **Bot Language**: This setting determines the language-specific model for LivePerson NLU; it also supports the proper rendering of left-to-right and right-to-left languages.
+    * **Bot Language**: Select the language of the bot.
+You can select from all languages that are available for all NLU providers.
+You *must* set this language to be the same language as that for the domain that will be associated with the bot.
+Otherwise, errors will occur during NLU processing.
 You specify the bot language when you create the bot, and it can’t be changed afterward.
     * **Bot Group**: Optionally select the [bot group](conversation-builder-bots-bot-groups.html) for the bot.
 A bot can be a member of exactly one group.

 5. Build out the bot, completing and adding the necessary [dialogs](conversation-builder-dialogs-dialog-basics.html) and [interactions](conversation-builder-interactions-interaction-basics.html).
 As you work, test the bot using the Preview tool.